sooolee/Super-Resolution/README.md

 Fine-tuning didn’t make much difference from the original pretrained model.
 So I moved on to full training.

->According to the authors, A-ESRGAN is trained in two stages, which have the same data synthesis process and training pipeline, except for the loss functions.
+According to the authors, A-ESRGAN is trained in two stages, which have the same data synthesis process and training pipeline, except for the loss functions.
 This training process is the same as for Real-ESRGAN.
->1.
-First train Real-ESRNet with L1 loss from the pre-trained model ESRGAN.
+1. First train Real-ESRNet with L1 loss from the pre-trained model ESRGAN.
-> 2. Use the trained Real-ESRNet model as an initialization of the generator, and train the A-ESRGAN with a combination of L1 loss, perceptual loss and GAN loss.
+2. Use the trained Real-ESRNet model as an initialization of the generator, and train the A-ESRGAN with a combination of L1 loss, perceptual loss and GAN loss.

 ## Codes
 The codes presented here are for the case of using the full dataset (Training 1).